leptos-rs/leptos/docs/book/src/view/04b_iteration.md

 ## Cons

 It’s a bit more complex to set up this memo-per-row inside the `<For/>` loop rather than using nested signals.
+For example, you’ll notice that we have to guard against the possibility that the `data[index]` would panic by using `data.get(index)`, because this memo may be triggered to re-run once just after the row is removed.
+(This is because the memo for each row and the whole `<For/>` both depend on the same `data` signal, and the order of execution for multiple reactive values that depend on the same signal isn’t guaranteed.)

 Note also that while memos memoize their reactive changes, the same calculation does need to re-run to check the value every time, so nested reactive signals will still be more efficient for pinpoint updates here.